Mirror Ducts Cleaning Procedure

-- In most homes coming off the furnace, you will notice a rectangular box known as the main trunk line going down the length of your home or other areas.
-There are metal tubes that branch off of the main trunk duct going places throughout your home known as supply ducts.
-When your furnace blower comes on, air passes through the main trunk duct to all the branches allowing warm or cold air to make its way throughout your home.
-The return side of the system is the process where air returns back to your furnace from your home through the air filter starting the process of heating or cooling all over again.
-The return side of the system is designed different as you may notice a metal pan passes through the joist in the ceiling and utilizes the studs through the wall cavity that lead to the cold air return pan.
+- In most homes, originating from the furnace, you will notice a rectangular box known as the main trunk line running the length of your home or other areas.
+The metal tubes that branch off of the main trunk duct going places throughout your home known are known as supply ducts.
+When your furnace blower turns on, air passes through the main trunk duct to all the branches allowing warm or cold air to make its way throughout your home.
+The return side of the system is the process in which air returns back to your furnace from your home through the air filter.
+The return side of the system is designed differently as you may notice that a metal pan passes through the joist in the ceiling and utilizing the studs through the wall cavity that lead to the cold air return pan.

-- In the process of air duct cleaning we clean both the supply and return side of the air duct system ensuring that the system is completely dust free.
-We do this by placing the system under negative pressure, and block off the registers throughout your home to help create better suction...essentially turning the system into a huge vacuum.
+- Unlike some of our competitors, Mirror Ducts cleans both the supply and return side of the air duct system ensuring that the system is completely dust free.
+By placing the system under negative pressure and blocking off the registers throughout your home we can generate a lot of vacuum power to properly clean your system

-- After we connect our vacuum hose to the main trunk line we make access holes in the ductwork to feed air rods and agitation tools through the ducts to help loosen any debris and work everything back toward our powerful vacuum.
+- After we connect our vacuum hose to the main trunk line we make small access holes in the air ducts to feed agitation tools through the ducts to help loosen any debris.

-- Once finished all access holes and openings will be completely sealed making the system air tight, only using approved metal patches and duct plugs.
+- After the cleaning process has been completed, all access holes and openings will be completely sealed making the system air tight.
+We use only industry approved metal patches and duct plugs.

 - It is recommended to do a duct cleaning in your home every 3-5 years.
 This will help expand the life of your furnace and maintain healthy indoor air quality throughout your home.